OpenEvalProject/evals/manuscripts/elife-83107/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02bfwt286 Centre to Impact AMR, Monash University Clayton Australia
+1. Centre to Impact AMR, Monash University Clayton Australia ([ROR:02bfwt286](https://ror.org/02bfwt286))
-2. https://ror.org/02bfwt286 Infection Program, Biomedicine Discovery Institute and Department of Microbiology, Monash University Clayton Australia
+2. Infection Program, Biomedicine Discovery Institute and Department of Microbiology, Monash University Clayton Australia ([ROR:02bfwt286](https://ror.org/02bfwt286))
-3. https://ror.org/02bfwt286 School of Biological Sciences, Monash University Clayton Australia
+3. School of Biological Sciences, Monash University Clayton Australia ([ROR:02bfwt286](https://ror.org/02bfwt286))
-4. https://ror.org/00rd5t069 The First Affiliated Hospital of Wenzhou Medical University Wenzhou China
+4. The First Affiliated Hospital of Wenzhou Medical University Wenzhou China ([ROR:00rd5t069](https://ror.org/00rd5t069))
-5. https://ror.org/02bfwt286 Infection Program, Biomedicine Discovery Institute and Department of Biochemistry & Molecular Biology, Monash University Clayton, Victoria Australia
+5. Infection Program, Biomedicine Discovery Institute and Department of Biochemistry & Molecular Biology, Monash University Clayton, Victoria Australia ([ROR:02bfwt286](https://ror.org/02bfwt286))
-6. https://ror.org/00rd5t069 Wenzhou Medical University Wenzhou China
+6. Wenzhou Medical University Wenzhou China ([ROR:00rd5t069](https://ror.org/00rd5t069))
-7. https://ror.org/02zhqgq86 School of Public Health, LKS Faculty of Medicine, The University of Hong Kong Hong Kong Special Administrative Region China
+7. School of Public Health, LKS Faculty of Medicine, The University of Hong Kong Hong Kong Special Administrative Region China ([ROR:02zhqgq86](https://ror.org/02zhqgq86))
-8. https://ror.org/01ej9dk98 Department of Microbiology and Immunology, The Peter Doherty Institute, The University of Melbourne Melbourne Australia
+8. Department of Microbiology and Immunology, The Peter Doherty Institute, The University of Melbourne Melbourne Australia ([ROR:01ej9dk98](https://ror.org/01ej9dk98))

 † Corresponding author

 ## Abstract

 Antibiotic resistance is driven by selection, but the degree to which a bacterial strain’s evolutionary history shapes the mechanism and strength of resistance remains an open question.
-Here, we reconstruct the genetic and evolutionary mechanisms of carbapenem resistance in a clinical isolate of Klebsiella quasipneumoniae .
+Here, we reconstruct the genetic and evolutionary mechanisms of carbapenem resistance in a clinical isolate of Klebsiella quasipneumoniae.
 A combination of short- and long-read sequencing, machine learning, and genetic and enzymatic analyses established that this carbapenem-resistant strain carries no carbapenemase-encoding genes.
 Genetic reconstruction of the resistance phenotype confirmed that two distinct genetic loci are necessary in order for the strain to acquire carbapenem resistance.
 Experimental evolution of the carbapenem-resistant strains in growth conditions without the antibiotic revealed that both loci confer a significant cost and are readily lost by de novo mutations resulting in the rapid evolution of a carbapenem-sensitive phenotype.
 To explain how carbapenem resistance evolves via multiple, low-fitness single-locus intermediates, we hypothesised that one of these loci had previously conferred adaptation to another antibiotic.
-Fitness assays in a range of drug concentrations show how selection in the antibiotic ceftazidime can select for one gene ( bla DHA-1 ) potentiating the evolution of carbapenem resistance by a single mutation in a second gene ( ompK36 ).
+Fitness assays in a range of drug concentrations show how selection in the antibiotic ceftazidime can select for one gene (blaDHA-1) potentiating the evolution of carbapenem resistance by a single mutation in a second gene (ompK36).
 These results show how a patient’s treatment history might shape the evolution of antibiotic resistance and could explain the genetic basis of carbapenem-resistance found in many enteric-pathogens.

 ## Introduction